 Measures implemented by Australia

 From March 2020, the country has implemented strict measures to fight the Covid pandemic both nationally and internationally.
 States have closed their borders making it impossible to move between them without a permit or go into government approved mandatory quarantine.
-Today the states have finally open borders to one another, so it is possible and easy to move around the country.
+Today the states are partially open however, the situation can change quickly so make sure you check the website of the state you intend to visit before travelling.

-The measures in place have worked well and the country has been little affected by the virus.
-To date, there are fewer than 1,000 deaths linked to Covid-19 across the country.
+To date, and since the Delta strain entered the country, there are been 1,044 deaths linked to Covid-19 across the country.
 Here are some of the measures applied to date in Australia.

 Since 20 March 2020, only Australian citizens, residents and immediate family members can travel to Australia.
 Borders are closed to all foreigners.